 Grasping these concepts before going further will be very important to using this style.
 The foundations that are noted here are relative directly to the fight of Saviolo.
 It is important to understand that Saviolo is using method since it has direct bearing on what he is espousing.
 Keeping this in mind, respect your prior experience in fencing, but try to hold to what is being offered here since it could be different and may not feel comfortable.
-Also, it will probably contradict it's self from time to time and also directly conflict with what might be known as "Modern" fencing.
+Also, it will probably contradict itself from time to time and also directly conflict with what might be known as "Modern" fencing.
 This is normal.

 Stance: In the SCA we do much of our practices on nice gym floors, but most of our fighting in dirt and grass.
 This means that we just can't use the same moves developed on controlled surfaces like wood or cement floors that Olympic fencers do.
 So, long lunges are pretty much ruled out.
 Don't ever rely on them to make your touches.
 If you practice to rely on long fast lunges, you'll be finding yourself handicapped when you fight in 12 inch grass after a heavy rain.

 Sword Presentation: Always be ready to receive an attack.
 Even if the opponent does not appear to be in measure.

 Agent and Patient: In some historical texts, the sword play is described between two parties.
 Agent is typically the one who is representing the nugget of the lesson, and the Patient is there to represent outcomes from the act.
 In conducting drills, do the same thing.
 The most important part when conducting Agent-Patient play is to keep it in the scope of the lesson, and to not mess around with the point of the lesson.
 Meaning, if the play calls for the Patient to receive a hit, get hit.
 Even if you know darn good and well you can avoid it.
 The Agent has to learn how to accomplish a successful point of the drill.
 Your roles will change, and you will get a chance to return the favor.